 Now, there are several tests to make sure glow plugs are all okay but what is mostly overlooked is the build-up of carbon on the glow plugs.
 When its really cold there loss in effectiveness is noticed more.

-I have uploaded a great guide all about glow plugs and you can find this on the NORFOLK BROADS FORUM DOWNLOADS PAGE.
+I have uploaded a great guide all about glow plugs and you can find this below.

 The best advice to clean the glow plugs chamber is to follow allow penetrating fluid to work its way around the glow plugs for at least a week before you remove them.

 Secondly, always use a torque wrench and never exceed the tightening torque as that is what snaps the glow plugs off/

 When you have them removed, spray the chamber with brake or carburettor cleaner.

 Now insert a glow plug reamer with grease one and this will clean the chamber freeing of carbon and allow the glow plugs to give off the heat they are supposed to.

 Below is a guide to useful products to get the job done and save you money fixing the diesel starting problem yourself.

 Forum marine-related technical information.
 Not just Norfolk Broads boats but all vessels and help others to fix their boats.